autotest/autotest/documentation/source/main/local/ControlRequirements.rst

 Naming your control files
 -------------------------

-Control files should always start with control.XXXXX.
-XXXXX is up to you and the code reviewer, the idea is for it to be short sweet and descriptive. e.g. For the hard reboot test 500 iterations test a decent name would be control.hard500.
+Control files should always start with **control.XXXXX**, where **XXXXX** is up to you and the code reviewer, the idea is for it to be short sweet and descriptive.
+For example, for 500 iterations of hard reboot test a decent name would be ``control.hard500``.

 Variables
 ---------
 An overview of variables that should be considered required in any control file submitted to our repo.

 +--------------------+--------------------------------------------------------------------------------+
 | **Name**           | **Description**                                                                |